kubeshop/testkube/docs/executor-gradle.md

 # Gradle Based Tests

-Testkube allow us to run Gradle based tasks which could be also tests.
-For example we can easily run JUnit tests in Testkube now.
+Testkube allows running Gradle based tasks that could be also tests.
+For example, we can easily run JUnit tests in Testkube.

 ## **Test Environment**